Helpful Resources

 A Writer's Reference (Diana Hacker): Thorough quick-reference guide to MLA, APA, and more.
 Includes sample citations throughout.

 The Chicago Manual of Style (University of Chicago Press): The primary text for Chicago style formatting, this manual has been updated to reflect technological advances and changes in American grammar.
-A bit more expensive than the other manuals above, the Chicago Manual is hardcover and features over 1,000 pages of material.

 A Manual for Writers of Research Papers, Theses, and Dissertations (K. Turabian, University of Chicago Press): This manual outlines the formatting style known as Turabian, so named after the formatting designer, Kate Turabian.
 The style is similar to the Chicago format but is designed for class-oriented work rather than for works intended for publication.